-Honor Courses in the Social Sciences
+• Honors Courses in the Social Sciences

-Honor courses offered through the Division of Social Sciences in history, political science, psychology and sociology are designed for high achievers desiring exceptional learning experiences from outstanding faculty.
-Each honor course emphasizes reading, research stimulating discussions as well as writing papers and reports.
+Honors courses offered through the Division of Social Sciences in history, political science, psychology and sociology are designed for high achievers desiring exceptional learning experiences from outstanding faculty.
+Each honors course emphasizes reading, research, and stimulating discussions, as well as writing papers and reports.

-Students enrolling in honor courses must have a cumulative GPA of at least 3.30 and must have completed all Learning Support requirements.
-New students enrolling in honor courses must have a high-school grade point average of at least 3.30.
-Finally, enrollment is contingent upon approval of the student's advising Division Chairperson and the instructor of the honor course.
+Students enrolling in honors courses must have a cumulative GPA of at least 3.30 and must have completed all Learning Support requirements.
+New students enrolling in honors courses must have a high-school grade point average of at least 3.30.
+Finally, enrollment is contingent upon approval of the student's advising Division Dean and the instructor of the honors course.

-Phi Theta Kappa National Honor Society
+• Phi Theta Kappa National Honor Society

-The Beta Beta Tau Chapter of Phi Theta Kappa National Honor Society was formed to recognize and encourage scholarship at Atlanta Metropolitan, to provide an intellectual climate for the exchange of ideas and ideals, and to encourage fellowship and service to AMC and the larger community.
+The Beta Beta Tau Chapter of Phi Theta Kappa National Honor Society was formed to recognize and encourage scholarship at Atlanta Metropolitan College, to provide an intellectual climate for the exchange of ideas and ideals, and to encourage fellowship and service to AMC and the larger community.